taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka looks horrified.
 Eireena hides her smile.

-Eireena: **"*Anyways*, every year since then, your Council visits us, and each time they bring a new outfit, and take back the old one."**
+Eireena: **"*Anyways*, every year since then, your Council has visited us with a new outfit, and every year, they took back the old one."**

 ### Page 10

 Asoka stares down at the cuttlefish cloth.

-Asoka: **"Did...the Beasts...attack my haven because of *this*?"**
+Asoka: **"Did...the Beasts...attack my haven...because of *this*?"**

 Asoka looks pained, eyes closed with guilt -- they are remembering the fangs, the impossibly fast movement, the sight of a delighted Pippa running down the mountainside towards death...Eireena places a hand on Asoka's shoulder, gentle but grim.